kosukeimai/qss/README.md

 # qss
-Materials for ``A First Course in Quantitative Social Science''
+Supplementary Materials for ``A First Course in Quantitative Social Science''